bklogic/java-data-access-client/README.md

-# Java Data Access Client
+# Java Data Access Client (JDAC)

 A Java client for data access services.
-It follows the familiar data access object (DAO) and repository design patterns, except here the user writes the annotated DAO and repository interface, but the data access client provides an implementation behind the scene and invokes the remote data access service when any of the interface methods is called.
+It follows the familiar data access object (DAO) and repository design patterns, except here the user writes the annotated DAO and repository interface, but the data access client provides an implementation behind the scene and invokes the remote data access service when the interface methods are called.

-To understand data access services, please take a look :
+If you don't know what data access service is, please take a look :

 [Data Access Service Documentation](https://docs.backlogic.net/#/DataAccessService)

-It is a simple way to to solve your complex relational database access problem.
+It is a simple way to solve complex relational database access problem.

 To get started with this Java client, please read on.